ventus-ag/documentation/content/products/databases/databases.md

 To get to the *Databases page*, select **Databases** from the VIRTUAL DATACENTER block in the *side-bar menu*:
 ![](../../../assets/images/databases/1.png?width=15pc&classes=border,shadow)

+{{% notice note %}}
+Please be aware that the Database-as-a-Service feature in the Cloud Console is currently in beta.
+This means it has not been fully tested across all use cases but aims to provide a user-friendly way to manage a variety of databases.
+If you're willing to accept the associated risks of using a beta service, you're welcome to proceed.
+Be sure, customer support is readily available for any questions or issues you may encounter.
+{{% /notice %}}

 On this page you can find all created Databases with the *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Database:
 ![](../../../assets/images/databases/2.png?classes=border,shadow)